biosimulations/biosimulations/docs/users/user-guide.md

 ## Finding projects

 Published projects can be browsed at [https://biosimulations.org/projects](https://biosimulations.org/projects).
-Each card presents a project, with a thumbnail, and title.
+Each card presents a project, with a thumbnail and title.
 Mousing over the thumbnail shows additional details about the project.
 You can customize the attributes you want to view.

 ![browse-projects](./images/browse.png)
 ### Selecting attributes